tataille/MMM-FreeBox-Monitor/README.md

 The first time the Magic Mirror starts, a request is sent to Freebox Server to register the application.
 Select "Oui" on LCD display to register the mirror.

+Once session is opened, a file <code>freebox.txt</code> is created at the root of Magic Mirror installation directory.
+If you change the configuration for <code>mirrorName</code> or <code>ip</p>, you must delete this file.

 ## Dependencies
 - installed via `npm install`